 Concluding that a cell is not novel because another route passes through it can be a too strict criterion.
 Figure 14 shows the tracking activity in a region.
 Some cells are noteworthy because they are traveled much less frequently than others.
 We define noteworthiness as the proportion of the cells that has little to no activity.
 We compute the noteworthiness using algorithm NTW.
 It first computes a histogram, which counts the frequency for each cell.
 The histogram is then normalized to the range [0, 1].
-The cells with activity less or equal to a parameter p are counted as noteworthy cells to all the cells in a route.
-The algorithm has the same time complexity as NOV-S. A parameter-free alternative can be constructed by calculating the average activity of the cells within the route and defining the cells with activity bellow this value as noteworthy.
+The cells with activity less or equal to a parameter p are counted as noteworthy.
+The noteworthiness of the route is then calculated as the ratio of noteworthy cells to all the cells in a route.
+The algorithm has the same time complexity as NOV-S. A parameter-free alternative can be constructed by calculating the average activity of the cells within the route and defining the cells with activity below this value as noteworthy.

-NTW: Computing route noteworthiness.
+NTW: Computing Route Noteworthiness.